-In determining the sanctions, the following factors will be considered, to the extent the information is available in the case file: (1) the respondent's prior conduct history; (2) how the College has sanctioned similar incidents in the past; (3) the nature and violence of the conduct at issue; (4) the impact of the conduct on the complainant; (5) the impact of the conduct on the community, its members, or its property; (6) whether the respondent has accepted responsibility for their actions; (7) any other mitigating or aggravating circumstances, including the College's values.
+In determining the sanctions, the following factors will be considered, to the extent the information is available in the case file: (1) the respondent's prior conduct history; (2) how the College has sanctioned similar incidents in the past; (3) the nature and violence of the conduct at issue; (4) the impact of the conduct on the complainant; (5) the impact of the conduct on the community, its members, or its property; (6) whether the respondent has accepted responsibility for their actions; (7) whether any part of the conduct involved the violation of a no contact order; and (8) any other mitigating or aggravating circumstances, including the College's values.

-The imposition of sanctions will typically take effect immediately, but may be stayed at the discretion of the Hearing Chair/Panel in consultation with the Title IX Coordinator.
+The imposition of sanctions will typically take effect immediately, but may be stayed at the discretion of the Adjudicator or Hearing Panel/Chair, as applicable, in consultation with the Title IX Coordinator.
 A respondent who separates from the College under any circumstance is not eligible for re-admittance or re-employment until they have successfully completed the terms of any sanctions imposed.

 Suspensions and Dismissals are recorded on a student's permanent academic record as "Suspended: date" or "Dismissed:date" and will be noted on the transcript at the time the sanction is imposed.
 If an appeal reverses the decision, the notation will be removed.
 If the student is the subject of an investigation, but voluntarily withdraws from Kenyon before completion of the process, "Date of withdrawal: Institutional Action Pending" will appear on the student's transcript.
 Upon conclusion of the investigation and appeal process, the notation of withdrawal will be removed.
 When Suspension or Dismissal is issued, this action will be noted on the student's transcript in place of the notice of withdrawal pending.

-Sanctions for Students and Student Groups
+Sanctions for Students